sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 ---
 title: Cross compiling autotools projects for the Raspberry Pi
-date: 2016-08-12 09:27:02
+date: 2016-08-15 10:23:05
-tags: pi, autotools
+tags: pi
 ---

+(This blog post is work in progress!)

 There is are a lot of information on the internet that explains how to cross compile software for the Raspberry Pi.
 But this information is scattered into tiny pieces and a lot of advice is just wrong or cumbersome.

-In this blog I'll exlain to you how to cross compile most autotools projects.
+In this blog post I will explain how to cross compile most autotools projects.

 ## Toolchain

-At first we need to get a cross compiler toolchain and a sysroot environment.
-Luckily the raspberry pi foundation does provide both on their github profile.
-So we'll can just clone them onto our computer.
+At first we need to get a cross compile toolchain and a sysroot environment for the Raspberry Pi.
+Luckily the Raspberry Pi Foundation does provide both on their github profile.
+So we'll can just clone them to our computer.

 ```bash
 $ git clone --depth 1 https://github.com/raspberrypi/tools rpi-tools